nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC08 — Clear all contacts**
+**Use case: UC09 — Clear all contacts**

 **MSS:**

 1. User requests to clear all contacts.
-2. AddressBook clears all contacts
+2. AddressBook clears all contacts.
 3. AddressBook displays a message indicating that all contacts have been cleared.

     Use case ends.